yeehaa123/elab/CHAT/lab.md

-Ginette Verstraete, Professor at the VU University, researches the way mobile (location-based) technologies and their applications (such as GPS on iPhones) have transformed mobility through urban space.These sociotechnical transformations raise new substantive issues for the study of movement in cities, but also for a humanities-based study of media usage.
+Ginette Verstraete, Professor at the VU University, researches the way mobile (location-based) technologies and their applications (such as GPS on iPhones) have transformed mobility through urban space.
+These sociotechnical transformations raise new substantive issues for the study of movement in cities, but also for a humanities-based study of media usage.